riscv-admin/sig-soft-cpu/TG/CX/CHARTER.md

 ## Exclusions

 Not every arbitrary custom extension can be a composable extension.
+For example, the current scope excludes custom instructions that can alter control flow.

 The CX TG is focused on the minimum viable standards *enabling* practical composition of extensions and software.
 Further standards